 Eric helps clients resolve complex disputes in difficult circumstances.
-His practice focuses on all kinds of commercial, product liability and tort litigation, particularly in matters involving significant financial exposure and intricate legal issues.
+His practice focuses on all kinds of business, commercial, product liability and tort litigation, particularly in matters involving significant financial exposure and intricate legal issues.

-Eric has worked with clients in a wide variety of industries, including the information technology, healthcare, medical/surgical device, finance/lending and automotive sectors, among many others.
+Eric has worked with clients in a wide variety of industries, including the information technology, healthcare, medical/surgical device, alarm protection, finance/lending and automotive sectors, among many others.
 The breadth of his experience informs his ability to quickly learn new industries and subject matters.

 Product Liability Litigation.
 Eric supported the trial team in the defense of design defect, failure to warn and punitive damages claims against a pipe-component manufacturer, resulting in a complete defense verdict (New Jersey).

 Multidistrict Litigation.
 Eric served as national coordinating counsel for dispositive motions in a consolidated pelvic mesh MDL.
 He led a team of attorneys in identifying and briefing summary judgment issues for approximately 150 initial cases.
-The legal issues included statutes of limitation, negligence, product liability, breach of warranty, loss of consortium, and punitive damages under more than 40 states’ laws, as well as Daubert challenges to various expert witnesses.
+The legal issues included statutes of limitation, negligence, all theories of product liability, breach of warranty, loss of consortium, and punitive damages under more than 40 states’ laws, as well as Daubert challenges to various expert witnesses.
 In re Boston Scientific Corp.
 Pelvic Repair System Product Liability Litig.
 (S.D.
 W. Va.).